FranklinUmeObi/Field-Of-Vision-Dashboard/README.md

 ## Note to Devs
 To run and build this project, you will need to have Node.js installed and added to path in you environment variables, you can download it at https://nodejs.org/en/

-This web app will be built through React.
+This web app will be built through React and hosted on Firebase.
 To add code, change directory into the fov-webapp folder To do this:
 ```shell